jkeefe77/chat-demo/README.md

 #### Clone the Project:

-- Clone or download ZenZap from the repository.
+- Clone or download ChatterBox from the repository.

 #### Install Dependencies: